-A second sequence displays photos of the Australian endemic emu.
+A second sequence displays photos of an endemic Australian Emu.
 The first image depicts an adult in fresh plumage.
-It’s difficult to distinguish males from females, except when there are young around as stay with their farther.
+It’s difficult to distinguish males from females, except when there are young around as they stay with their father.
 The last four photos show one the young birds, an adult walking and drinking from rock pools.
 I assume these were freshwater although they were close to the beach.
 The final images show dad leading his young to pastures new.

 All the species shown in the gallery are ‘Red List 2019’ assessed as ‘Least Concern’ except for the Crested Fireback which is ‘Near Threatened’.